DataDog/documentation/content/en/service_management/workflows/guide/private_action_credentials.md

 }
 {{< /code-block >}}

+In the runner's connection, specify the location of the credential file on the private action runner container.
 Your Jenkins connection points to the same path for all credentials.
 In this example, the credential file is stored at `/etc/dd-action-runner/creds/jenkins_creds.json` on the runner.

 {{< img src="service_management/single-file-creds.png" alt="All credential paths for the Jenkins connection point to '/etc/dd-action-runner/creds/jenkins_creds.json'" style="width:80%;" >}}